-Total amortization expense from definite-lived intangible assets for the years ended December 31, 2011, 2010 and 2009 was \$175.2 million, \$151.9 million and \$64.6 million, respectively.
-The increase in amortization expense for the year ended December 31, 2011 as compared to the prior year is primarily driven by the additional definite-lived intangible assets obtained in the Merger, the acquisition of the remaining 49% interest in, and control of, LN-Haymon, the acquisitions of Ticketnet and Serviticket and the impairments discussed above.
-Also adding to the increase in amortization expense for the year ended December 31, 2011 as compared to the prior year was a \$6.1 million reduction to amortization expense in 2010 related to a non-cash gain on the settlement of a pre-existing relationship with LN-Haymon.
+Total amortization expense from definite-lived intangible assets for the years ended December 31, 2012, 2011 and 2010 was \$256.9 million, \$175.2 million and \$151.9 million, respectively.
+The increase in amortization expense for the year ended December 31, 2012 as compared to the prior year is primarily driven by amortization related to the impairment of intangible assets for client/vendor relationships and revenue-generating contracts, additional definite-lived intangibles acquired in the acquisitions noted above and \$3.7 million related to the acceleration of amortization expense resulting from a change in the estimated useful life of a venue management and leaseholds intangible in the Concerts segment.
+The increase in amortization expense for the year ended December 31, 2011 as compared to the prior year is primarily driven by the additional definite-lived intangible assets obtained in the Merger, the acquisition of the remaining 49% interest in, and control of, LN-Haymon and the acquisitions of Ticketnet and Serviticket.
+Also adding to the increase in amortization expense for the year ended December 31, 2010 related to a non-cash gain on the settlement of a pre-existing relationship with LN-Haymon.